awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 When you deploy an application in Kubernetes, you also create the Kubernetes custom resources so that the controller can create the corresponding App Mesh resources\.
 The following procedure helps you deploy App Mesh resources with some of their features\.
 You can find example manifests for deploying other App Mesh resource features in the `v1beta2` sub\-folders of many of the feature folders listed at [App Mesh walkthroughs](https://github.com/aws/aws-app-mesh-examples/tree/main/walkthroughs) on GitHub\.

 **Important**
-Once the controller has created an App Mesh resource, we recommend that you only make changes to, or delete the App Mesh resource, using the controller\.
+Once the controller has created an App Mesh resource, we recommend that you only make changes to or delete the App Mesh resource using the controller\.
 If you make changes to or delete the resource using App Mesh, the controller won't change or recreate the changed or deleted App Mesh resource for ten hours, by default\.
 You can configure this duration to be less\.
 For more information, see [Configuration](https://github.com/aws/eks-charts/blob/master/stable/appmesh-controller/README.md#configuration) on GitHub\.

 **To deploy App Mesh resources**